Updated July 14, 2020

 The popular exhibit entitled “Race: Are We So Different?” offered a place to respectfully talk about race from a national public policy and a human interest standpoint.

 As defined in this exhibit, race is not who a person is.
 Instead, it is a human-made construct to categorize people to forward a political, social, or economic agenda.
 For example, the United States on a federal level enacted the following public policy based on “race:”

 - Until 1865, via slavery and against their will, Africans were forced to come to the United States.

-- from 1882 – 1965, largely forbade Chinese to come to America.
+- From 1882 – 1965, Chinese were forbidden to immigrate to America.

-Based on such policies, the exhibit compared the nuances of how the policy enforcement differed in different states.
+Based on such policies as the above, the “Race: Are We So Different?” exhibit also compared the nuances of how policy enforcement varied in different states.

-Fast forward to the 20th century, the exhibit show that the G.I.
-Bill steered whites to move to the suburbs while the real estate values increased, increasing their wealth.
-On the other hand, practices left out Hispanics, Chinese and African-Americans in taking advantage of the G.I.
+Then fast forward to the 20th century.
+One part of the exhibit shows that the Government Issue or “G.I.
+Bill” steered Caucasians to move to the suburbs where the real estate values increased, which thereby increased their wealth.
+In contrast, Hispanics, Chinese, and African-Americans were not allowed or encouraged to take advantage of the G.I.
 Bill.

 The exhibit not only talked about how past public policy affected present social-economic status but also talked about human interest stories in a disarming way.
 Stories included a Caucasian man who told about how he grew up to understand biracial and multiracial people who don’t fit in neat categories.
 The exhibit also spoke of a child who desired to talk about race and differences with his parents, as well as African-Americans who spoke about race.